trabdlkarim/pycalco/README.md

 # Description

 PyCalco is a powerful command line tool written in Python for evaluating arithmetic expressions and much more.
-It is Python for only expression and calculus without the language's other constructs.
+It is Python for only expressions and calculus without the language's other constructs.

 # Documentation